MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Tasmota/README.md

 07:51:46 ZIG: No zigbee devices data in Flash
  ```

- Your Billy EZSP its up and running on Tasmota dev.
+ Your Billy EZSP its up and running on Tasmota Zigbee EZSP.

 ### Tasmota as TCP UART: